DuxCommerce/DuxCommerce.Community/README.md

 # DuxCommerce: a free eCommerce solution for Orchard Core

-DuxCommerce is a free eCommerce solution built on Orchard Core framework, with the goal of making Orchard Core a competitive eCommerce plaform.
+DuxCommerce is a free eCommerce solution built on Orchard Core framework, with the goal of making Orchard Core a competitive eCommerce platform.

 ## Getting Started